min2ha/ukwa-site/content/target/14437/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Facebook: Ewan Morrison - Priceless national treasures do not just burst...

 Ewan Morrison's post on Scottish Government funding for the Glasgow School of Art, of the 23rd of May 2014.